muldjord/skyscraper/docs/CONFIGINI.md

 For options dedicated to a single scraping module, you can create sections for each of them.
 For instance, you can create a `[screenscraper]` section and add a `userCreds="user:pass"` line.
 Doing this will always use these credentials when scraping from the `screenscraper` scraping module.

 You can find an example config file at `~/.skyscraper/config.ini.example`.
 This file contains all available options.
 Just copy the file to `config.ini` and uncomment and edit the ones you wish to use by removing the `#` in front of the variables.
+Remember to also uncomment the section the option relates to such as `[main]` or `[amiga]`.

 NOTE!
 You can set a custom configuration file with the `-c [filename]` command line option.
 Read more all available command line options [here](CLIHELP.md).